SleepyDroids/308_SBA_JS/README.md

 - Demonstrated the retrieval, manipulation, and removal of items in an array or properties in an object.
 - Program outputs processed data as described above. (as close as I could get it to).
 - Ensured that the program runs without errors.
+- Created a function to account for the course ID not matching an assignment ID.

 # Reflection 💭